tilt-dev/tilt.build/docs/tutorial/2-tilt-up.md

 This is intentionally more "hands-free" than other dev tools.
 Traditional build systems like `make` are oriented around tasks that are invoked on-demand by the user.
 Even many service-oriented development tools like `docker-compose up` don't _react_ to changes once started.
-Newer tools, such as Webpack (`npm run start`), often include hot module reload, but have limitations.
+Newer tools, such as Webpack, often include hot module reload, but have limitations.
 (For example, changes to `webpack.config.js` require a manual restart.)

 ![Diagram of Tilt's control loop architecture](/assets/img/controlloop/06.jpg)